MLB relief pitcher of the year award to honor an essential role — just ask the Dodgers

 Rotoworld still has you covered with all the latest MLB player news for all 30 teams.
 Check out the feed page right here on NBC Sports for headlines, injuries and transactions where you can filter by league, team, positions and news type!

-Expert picks & predictions for tonight’s game between the Reds and the Angels
+Expert picks & predictions for tonight’s game between the Padres and the Mariners

 Rotoworld Best Bet